sinisterchipmunk/sdl2_vulkan/README.md

 SDL2's Vulkan functions to Ruby in order to make it possible to present Vulkan swapchain images to SDL2 windows.

+Requires SDL v2.0.8 or higher, which is when Vulkan support was added to SDL.

 ## Installation

 Add this line to your application's Gemfile: